satoshinakamoto007/wallets/docs/rate_limited_wallet.md

 # Rate Limited Wallet

+## About
+  When RL Coin is created, withdrawl limit and time interval are specified.
+Those two parameters can't be changed and are used to limit how much Chia can be spent per time interval(Blocks).
+  Another paramater that is used for during creation of RL Coin is ID of primary input that's creating it.
+Before RL Coin can be spent it's puzzle checks if its parent is the Origin coin or if parent coin has the same puzzle hash as itself.
+  This prevents Rate Limited coin owner to create copies of RL coin and spend at **CopyCount * RateLimit**.

 ## Rate Limited Wallet Usage (step by step)
   1. **RUN**
      - Open two terminal windows and run  ``` python rl_wallet_runnable.py ```